onoriode8/chatApp/README.md

 ### Improved app performance by optimizing React components and backend queries.
 ### Integrated authentication with JWT.
 ### Deployed Frontend application using Vercel and Backend with Render
+### Frontend code optimization using lazy loading in Reactjs.

 #### INSTRUCTION TO START / Developer Instructions